Tel Siran inscription

-The Tel Siran inscription is an inscription on a bronze bottle (or "situla") found at Tel Siran on the campus of the University of Jordan in Amman).
+The Tel Siran inscription is an inscription on a bronze bottle (or "situla") found at Tel Siran on the campus of the University of Jordan in Amman.
 It was first published on 27 April 1972.
 It is considered the first complete inscription in the "Ammonite language".
 The bronze bottle is now in the Jordan Archaeological Museum.
 It is known as KAI 308.

 Description

 The well preserved bronze bottle is about ten centimeters long and weighs about 280 grams.
 The clearly legible inscription is on the outside.
 The archaeological context suggests that the bottle was in use until the Mamluk period.
 The bottle is considered to have been made in the Iron Age II period, which would suggest use for 2,000 years.

-The contents of the bottle were seeds of barley, wheat and grass, as well as unidentifiable metal remains.
-A C14 analysis found the content to be about 460 BC.
+The contents of the bottle included seeds of barley, wheat and grass.
+A carbon-14 analysis dated the contents to be about 460 BC.
+The bottle also contained copper traces.
+Since these remains have a different metallic makeup to the rest of the bottle, it has been suggested that these are the disintegrated remains of an unidentifiable copper object.